MRtrix3/mrtrix3/docs/reference/commands_list.rst

    commands/amp2response: Estimate response function coefficients based on the DWI signal in single-fibre voxels

-   commands/amp2sh: Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation.
+   commands/amp2sh: Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation

    commands/connectome2tck: Extract streamlines from a tractogram based on their assignment to parcellated nodes